 Having a Health Savings Account (HSA) comes with many perks.
-There are the tax-free contributions, withdrawals, and growth; flexible spending options for many qualified healthcare expenses; and account ownership for life.
+There are tax-free contributions, withdrawals, and growth.
+There are flexible spending options for many qualified healthcare expenses.
+And finally, you have account ownership for life.
 One frequently asked question for HSA owners is whether or not there is an HSA claim time limit.
 Find out more below.

 If you’ve participated in a Flexible Spending Account (FSA) in the past, you’re likely aware of the time limits for those accounts.
 During each plan year (typically January 1-December 31) participants use their money and submit claims to get reimbursed.
 Following the end of the plan year, if you have unfiled claims, you risk not being able to get reimbursed for those expenses.

 However, some plans have a run out period.
 Basically, it’s extra time (usually 90 days) after the plan year ends for people to submit claims for the previous year.
 Consider this scenario.
 You visited the dentist in July 2020.
 However, you forgot to file the reimbursement claim by December 31.
 If your plan has a 90-day run out period, you would have until March 31, 2021 to file that claim.